Cisco SaaS Terms of Service

 b Feedback License.
 You grant to Us a worldwide, non-exclusive, perpetual, irrevocable license to use or transfer any Feedback you give Us for any purpose.
 We can also create and distribute any product or service that incorporates your feedback without paying you any royalties.

 c Use of Your Name and Logo.
-If you request, We may use your Marks to create a co-branded Site as part of delivery of the Services.
+The Service may allow use of your Marks with the Service.
+We may use your Marks to create a co-branded Site as part of delivery of the Services if so indicated in the Order.
 Nothing in this Agreement transfers to Us any rights or ownership in or to your Marks.

 d Infringement Concerns.
 If you believe that your copyright or other rights have been infringed by Content on the Services, please contact Our Designated Agent for notice of claims of copyright infringement: